 Two smaller moons

-In 2005, as scientists photographed Pluto with the Hubble Space Telescope in preparation for the New Horizons mission — the first spacecraft to visit Pluto and the Kuiper Belt — they discovered two other tiny moons of Pluto, now dubbed Nix and Hydra.
-These are two to three times farther away from Pluto than Charon, and they are thought to be just 31 to 62 miles (50 to 100 kilometers) wide each.
+In 2005, as scientists photographed Pluto with NASA's Hubble Space Telescope in preparation for the New Horizons mission — the first spacecraft to visit Pluto and the Kuiper Belt — they discovered two other tiny moons of Pluto, now dubbed Nix and Hydra.
+These are two to three times farther away from Pluto than Charon.

 Fourth and fifth moons

-The newly discovered fifth moon is estimated to be irregular in shape and between 6 and 15 miles (10 and 25 km) across.
+The fifth moon, spotted in 2012, is named Styx after the river separating the living from the dead.
+It is estimated to be irregular in shape and 4.5 miles (7 km) wide.
 It is in a 59,030-mile (95,000-km) diameter circular orbit around Pluto that is assumed to lie in the same plane as Pluto’s other known moons.

-Pluto's entire moon system is thought to have formed by a collision between Pluto and a similar-sized body early in the history of the solar system.
+Pluto's entire moon system is thought to have formed by a collision between Pluto and a similar-size body early in the history of the solar system.
 The collision threw out material that coalesced into the family of satellites orbiting Pluto.
-There may be even more moons to discover.